All Episodes

 Can you explain why you believe you're still a credible messenger on the war?

-Now we talked about this uh this yesterday.
+Now, we talked about this yesterday.

-In the media, uh here's the president's answer to the question.
+Here's the president's answer to the question.

 And I firmly believe that.

-I can assure you, Al Qaeda who would like to attack us again, have got plenty of patience and persistence.
+I can assure you, Al-Qaeda, who would like to attack us again, have got plenty of patience and persistence.

 And the question is, will we?

-Uh yeah, I talked about uh intelligence yesterday.
+Yeah, I talked about intelligence yesterday.

 I wanted to make sure the intelligence I laid out was credible, so we took our time.

-Somebody said, Well, he's trying to politicize the thing.
+Somebody said, well, he's trying to politicize the thing.

 If I was trying to politicize it, I'd have dropped it out before the 2006 elections.